 You will need 2 doses of the Pfizer/BioNTech COVID-19 vaccine.

-You should get your 2nd dose 4 weeks (28 days) after your 1st dose.
+You should get your second dose 21 to 28 days after your first dose.

 Vaccines teach your immune system how to protect you from diseases.